Shaka sign: Meaning and use

 Residents of Hawaii use the shaka to convey the "Aloha Spirit", a concept of friendship, understanding, compassion, and solidarity among the various ethnic cultures that reside in Hawaii, lacking a direct semantic to literal translation.
 Drivers will often use it on the road to communicate greetings along with gratitude.

-In 2024, Hawaiʻi enacted Act 85 designating the shaka as the state's official gesture; the law describes the form of the gesture and is codified as HRS §5-23.
+In 2024, Hawaii enacted Act 85 designating the shaka as the state's official gesture; the law describes the form of the gesture and is codified as HRS §5-23.